SpringBoard0811/Unified-Military-Analytics-and-Comparison/README.md

 * Dashboard development
 * Testing and validation

-Using **Python, data analysis libraries, and interactive visualization tools**, the platform enables exploration of military capabilities across multiple countries.
+Using **Python, data analysis libraries, and visualization tools**, the platform enables exploration of military capabilities across multiple countries.

 ---